NVIDIA-AI-IOT/deepstream_python_apps/README.md

 * [deepstream-imagedata-multistream-redaction](apps/deepstream-imagedata-multistream-redaction) -- multi-stream pipeline with face detection and redaction
 * [deepstream-rtsp-in-rtsp-out](apps/deepstream-rtsp-in-rtsp-out) -- multi-stream pipeline with RTSP input/output
 * [deepstream-preprocess-test](apps/deepstream-preprocess-test) -- multi-stream pipeline using nvdspreprocess plugin with custom ROIs
-* <b>NEW</b> [deepstream-demux-multi-in-multi-out](apps/deepstream-demux-multi-in-multi-out) -- multi-stream pipeline using nvstreamdemux plugin to generated separate buffer outputs
+* [deepstream-demux-multi-in-multi-out](apps/deepstream-demux-multi-in-multi-out) -- multi-stream pipeline using nvstreamdemux plugin to generated separate buffer outputs
+* <b>NEW</b> [deepstream-imagedata-multistream-cupy](apps/deepstream-imagedata-multistream-cupy) -- access imagedata buffer from GPU in a multistream source as CuPy array - x86 only

 Detailed application information is provided in each application's subdirectory under [apps](apps).